 On the evolution of food writing:

 I see a strong evolution in food writing. … It’s moved from the “Ladies Home Journal” “fluffy Jello mold” and recipe card mentality to food as a way to look at the world.
-It’s been going on for decades, but people didn’t really pay attention to it until Food Network made it cool.
+It’s been going on for decades, but people didn’t really pay attention to it until Food Network made it cool.http://www.poynter.org/latest-news/top-stories/133676/laban-you-cant-underestimate-how-the-change-in-technology-has-changed-food-writing

 In terms of my approach to food writing, I’ve always just tried to be a good journalist and be curious.
 I’m open to learning. …